Comment by cmrdporcupine

 On top of that, Canada's defence civil service is terrible at procurement.
 Even when we buy foreign, we manage to drive up the costs to the point where its rediculously price just to shove in some domestic "advantage", rather than focusing that money on stuff we are really good at (we tend to kick ass at sonar and anti-sub tech, for example).

-• mrguyorama an hour ago
+• mrguyorama 8 months ago

 Russia's weapons exports have cratered (because their products aren't living up to the hype) and US exports will be shakey since countries can't trust us anymore.